johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 known as attributes.
 To maximize compatibility with user agents, servers SHOULD NOT produce two attributes with the same name in the same set-cookie-string.

-NOTE: The name of an attribute-value pair is not case sensitive.
-So while they are presented here in CamelCase, such as "HttpOnly" or "SameSite", any case is accepted.
-E.x.: "httponly", "Httponly", "hTTPoNLY", etc.
+NOTE: The name of an attribute-value pair is not case-sensitive.
+So while they are presented here in CamelCase, such as `HttpOnly` or `SameSite`, any case is accepted.
+E.g., `httponly`, `Httponly`, `hTTPoNLY`, etc.

-Servers SHOULD NOT include more than one Set-Cookie header field in the same response with the same cookie-name.
+Servers SHOULD NOT include more than one `Set-Cookie` header field in the same response with the same cookie-name.
 (See {{set-cookie}} for how user agents handle this case.)

-If a server sends multiple responses containing Set-Cookie header fields concurrently to the user agent (e.g., when communicating with the user agent over multiple sockets), these responses create a "race condition" that can lead to unpredictable behavior.
+If a server sends multiple responses containing `Set-Cookie` header fields concurrently to the user agent (e.g., when communicating with the user agent over multiple sockets), these responses create a "race condition" that can lead to unpredictable behavior.